wp-plugins/socialauth-wp/readme.txt

 * First stable release

 == Upgrade Notice ==

+= 1.2.2 =
+There has been 1 bug fix and addition of 2 new features since last release.
+Update to get latest.

 = 1.0.1 =
 There has been 1 bug fix since last release.
 Update to get latest.